 The locations and opening hours for these facilities can be found by following this link.

-If you have special refuse or recycling needs or need assistance with rubbish disposal or recycling please email Dean Hosking or contact him via a local Council office.
+If you have special refuse or recycling needs or need assistance with rubbish disposal or recycling please email Anne-Marie Westcott or contact her via Council - 07 895 8188.

 What can't go into my Refuse Bags?